 There are currently 76 structures belonging to the network of Italian Botanical Gardens, plus other Historical Gardens: 31 of these are run by Universities, and the remaining 45 by other institutions (regions, municipalities, etc.).

-Padua Botanical Garden (the second oldest in Italy and one the oldest at world level);
+Padua Botanical Garden (the second oldest in Italy and one of the oldest in the world);

 Bologna Botanical Garden;